zeruniverse/Gesture_Recognition/README.md

 DEMO: https://www.youtube.com/watch?v=2Sp7oNF_qP0

-Course Project:　SFU COMPUTER VISION
+Course Project:　FOR SFU COMPUTER VISION.
+See handdetect.cpp for computer vision implementation

 Only use computer with one front web camera for test!